Aetopia/ZetaConfig/src/Borderless Window Extended/README.md

 ## Borderless Window Extended Library
 **Intended to be used with [Special K](https://wiki.special-k.info).**
 This library allows for a game to start and use `BWEx.exe` everytime it launches.
-This additionally acts an override for Special K's borderless window implementation.
+This additionally acts an override for Special K's borderless windowed mode implementation.

 1. Simply place `BWEx.dll` and `BWEx.exe` in a Special K local install.
 2. Add the following to your Special K configuration file: